Science Course Descriptions

 03400 Astronomy

 Description: Astronomy is the scientific study of the contents of the entire Universe.
-This course will provide the student with a study of the universe and the conditions, properties, and motions of bodies in space.
+This laboratory-based course will provide the student with a study of the universe and the conditions, properties, and motions of bodies in space.
 The course will provide opportunities for students to conduct experiments, to develop critical thinking and communication skills, and to get a feeling of being not only a student, but a scientist, and teacher at the same time.

 Major Topics or Themes: (additional topics may be covered)